inplayer-org/docs/docs/paywall2.md

 </script>
 ```

-Here is a list of all Paywall options, per asset and global ones:
+Here is a list of all the Paywall options, per asset and global ones:

 ## Custom player options